sfc-aqua/quisp/README.md

 # QUISP

-The Quantum Internet Simulation Package (QuISP) is an event-driven simulation of quantum repeater networks, which will be the ultimate foundation of the coming Quantum Internet.
+The Quantum Internet Simulation Package (QuISP) is an event-driven simulation of quantum repeater networks, which will be the foundation of the coming Quantum Internet.
 QuISP's goal is to simulate a full Quantum Internet consisting of up to 100 networks of up to 100 nodes each.
-Its focus is on protocol design and emergent behavior of complex, heterogeneous networks, while keeping the physical layer as realistic as possible.
+Its focus is on protocol design and emergent behavior of complex, heterogeneous networks at large scale, while keeping the physical layer as realistic as possible.

 QuISP is a product of the Advancing Quantum Architecture (AQUA)